-The example you give of dealing with pressure should flow smoothly, both in your delivery and the story line itself.
-Avoid describing a situation that was overly complex or something that makes you appear careless, like “one time, I put off an important assignment and had to pull it together at the last minute, which created a very stressful situation.”
+Your example of dealing with pressure should flow smoothly in your delivery and the storyline itself.
+Avoid describing an overly complex situation or something that makes you appear careless, like “one time, I put off an important assignment and had to pull it together at the last minute, which created a very stressful situation.”

 Talk about stress outside of work